 Even though they derive their value directly from stocks, options operate differently; however, once you pass through the gateway of how they operate and function, then it will open up a much bigger world of trading with less capital investment and less risk.
 Providing you, the trader, the ability to do more with less, which is a huge reason to take up the challenge of all things options related.

 Join us next week, where we put our final thoughts on the Foundations of Stocks and Options Level 1 series.
-And if you wish to learn more regarding this topic, please consider signing up for our Foundations of Stocks and Options class, which you can do here.
 Thank you!